ShamylZakariya/KesslerSyndrome/NOTES.md

 - Move viewport controller out of scenario - scenario should only know about viewport(s)
 - need some kind of compositor pass in the scenario (does it punt to stage?)

+Tests app should offer all test scenarios, and should just switch between them, lazily create/destroy them

 ## BUGS PRIORITY HIGH